Earture/KaniPing/README_en.md

 ## Supported Features
 - 💫 Batch detection of IP or domain connectivity
-- 💫 Direct import of Excel files
+- 💫 Direct import of Excel file
 - 💫 Small in size, fast, with low system resource usage
 - 💫 Supports Kylin x86/ARM and other systems

 ## ⚡ Quick Start

-### The easiest method is to [download the precompiled executable file](https://docs.all-hands.dev/modules/usage/runtimes#connecting-to-your-filesystem)
+### The easy way to use is [download the precompiled executable file](https://docs.all-hands.dev/modules/usage/runtimes#connecting-to-your-filesystem)

 - **1. Double-click the executable file to run it**
 > [!WARNING]